 A More Resilient Architecture

 1. Higher availability: Message queues (like Pub/Sub, SQS, or Kafka) have much higher uptime than databases.
-Your pipeline succeeds as long as it can publish messages.
+Your pipeline succeeds as long as it can publish messages, even when the database is mid-migration or saturated with connections.

 2. Batch processing: The consumer can accumulate messages and perform bulk database operations, significantly improving throughput.

 3. Graceful failure handling: If database writes fail, messages can be routed to a dead letter queue for inspection and manual intervention.
-No need to re-run your pipeline.
+You can even repair the database by hand from the dead letter queue, with no need to re-run a compute-heavy pipeline.

 4. Independent scaling: Scale your pipeline and database consumers independently based on their unique demands.